THAIest

 How to get to Koh Phayam?

 To get here you have to take a boat from Ranong on the mainland.
-The slow boat from Ranong to Koh Phayam leaves every day at 09:30, 14:00 and 16:00.
-It takes about 2 hours and costs 200 THB.
-There are different companies providing speedboat service leaving Ranong from 9:00 to 16:30.
-The speedboat trip takes about 40 minutes and the ticket costs 350 THB.
-For more details on getting there please check Best Way to Travel from Bangkok to Koh Phayam.
+The slow boat from Ranong to Koh Phayam leaves few times a day and takes about 2 hours.
+There are different companies providing speedboat service leaving Ranong throughout the day.
+The speedboat trip takes about 40 minutes.
+Speedboat and ferry tickets can be booked online here: Ferry from Ranong to Koh Phayam.

 Koh Lipe is located in an archipelago on the border with Malaysia and is part of the Koh Tarutao National Marine Park, in the south of the country.
 It is a small island, which can be covered on foot in a few hours.
 The main activities of the island include snorkeling, diving and excursions to the surrounding islands, where you can enjoy a relaxing holiday without large crowds of tourists.
 The sea around the island is beautiful with clear waters and beautiful long white sand beaches.